ACCESS-NRI/model-config-tests/README.md

 Code from these pytests is adapted from COSIMAS's ACCESS-OM2's [bit reproducibility tests](https://github.com/COSIMA/access-om2/blob/master/test/test_bit_reproducibility.py).

+## Definitions for reproducibility
+It is helpful if we work from the same definitions of what 'reproducibility' means, we consider four kinds:
+ 1. _Determinism_.
+      1. _Determinism rest_: Repeated runs give the same result from rest;
+      1. _Determinism restart_: Repeated runs give the same result from a restart file;
+ 1. _Restart reproducibility_: Two short runs match a single longer run, in other words, reproducibility across a restart boundary;
+ 1. _Historical reproducibility_: Match a stored previous result;
+ 2. _Build reproducibilty_: Match a stored previous result when using the same build description files on the same machine.

 ## Pytests

 ### How to run pytests manually on NCI